maryellenlynall/2019_bcell_stress/README.md

 - Downsamples data to produce tSNE
 - Tests effects of strain and condition on median meningeal function marker expression (on automatically detected clusters) and plots this as tile plots
 - Makes:
-  - Figure S3B
+  - Figure 3A - automated clustering tSNE
-  - Figure S11B - ridges and heatmap for automated clusters
+  - Figure S4A - manual and automated subset comparison
-  - Figure 3A - automated clustering
+  - Figure S13B - heatmap of marker expression for automated cluster detection
-  - Figure S3A
+  - Figure S4B - automated counts volcano SD vs. HC
-  - Figure 3F
+  - Figure 3F - effects of stress on flow marker expression
-  - Figure 5E
+  - Figure 5E -  effects of Cd19-/- on flow marker expression

 ## bcellstress08a.Rmd